Nigeria's Buhari wins historic election landslide

 "We should all work together to redirect the country.
 A lot of sacrifices will have to be made," Kwara state senator and senior APC official Bukola Saraki said.

-In a sign of the simmering PDP passions, Godsday Orubebe, a former Niger Delta minister, grabbed a microphone at the headquarters of the election commission to lambaste its chief.
+In a sign of the simmering PDP passions, Godsday Orubebe, a former Niger Delta minister, grabbed a microphone at the headquarters of the election commission to lambaste its chief in the reading of the final results.

 "Mr. Chairman, we have lost confidence in what you are doing," he shouted, as nervous security guards stood around, wondering what to do.
 "You are being very, very selective.
 You are partial."